 - If student is not eligible for grants, work study and/or scholarships, student is sent an email alert informing them and notifying them of their student loan eligibility and the WCC student loan process.

 - Students who are not eligible for grants or scholarships or whose awards do not meet their educational funding needs may request a student loan award after the student has been notified of their potential student loan eligibility.

-- To request a student loan, visit the Stafford Loan page.
+- To request a student loan, visit the Federal Direct Student Loan page.

 7. Awards released

-- Financial aid award funds are always applied to tuition and fees due, remaining credit balances are provided to the student via one of three Higher One methods.
+- Financial aid award funds are always applied to tuition and fees due, remaining credit balances are provided to the student via one of three BankMobile (formerly Higher One) methods.

 - Student check availability and amounts can be viewed by using the Financial Aid portal.

 Items needed for a complete financial aid application